 Skip to main content

 Runflow agents can process audio and images automatically.
-This is essential for WhatsApp integrations where users send voice messages and photos.
+This is essential for WhatsApp integrations where users send voice messages and photos, and for HTTP clients that upload files directly to the agent via multipart/form-data.
+There are two entry points for media:

 Audio Transcription